ENFORCEMENT OF SUPPORT OBLIGATION

 steps to coordinate arrears balances and judgments with the assigned AAG to be

 consistent with the restitution order.
+Criminal nonsupport cases are included

-and automated enforcement notices and actions.
+in automated income withholding and automated enforcement notices and actions.

-The post-order agent will proceed with state and federal tax refund
+The post-order agent will proceed with state and federal tax refund intercepts

-medical support obligations, and review, adjust or modify orders, if
+as usual.
+You may enforce medical support obligations, and review, adjust or

-appropriate.
-If an order is modified,
+modify orders, if appropriate.
+If an order is modified, immediately notify your

-immediately notify your regional CNS contact.
+regional CNS contact.

 Do not take

-any other administrative or civil child support enforcement actions after a
+any other administrative or civil, child support enforcement actions after a

-case has been referred for criminal prosecution or while the NCP is on
+criminal prosecution, or while the NCP is on probation without first obtaining

-probation without first obtaining the consent of the AGO.
+the consent of the CNS AGO.

 Distribution of Criminal Restitution Payments